Asset Allocation 5 Years From Retirement

 Please stick with me here for a second.

-If I’m trying to study WHEN you should de-risk your portfolio before retirement, the only data point of significance is WHEN the market drop happens.
+If I’m trying to study WHEN you should de-risk your portfolio before retirement, the only significant data point is WHEN the market drops.
 The best time to de-risk your portfolio is right before a significant market correction, and you are always better off taking lots of risk until right before the correction happens.

 So, since we are looking at the left part of the graph in real-time rather than in the future, as with the tail, it is hard to nail down a way to study de-risking, the only question, and the one that no one ever can answer, is when is the market crash?